 "What about the rest of my belongings?
 Will those be returned?"

 "I'm afraid," Scrimgeour said smoothly, "that the statute of limitation for wrongful seizure of assets is only one year, and has long since expired.
-I regret that things are quite out of my hands as far as that is concerned.
-We are not obligated at all to even return the dwelling at Spinner's End into your possession, but it seemed the least we could do in view of the regrettable mix-up."
+I regret that things are quite out of my hands as far as that is concerned."

 Snape uneasily noticed the girl's face had taken on a markedly fixed expression, and that a dull red color was slowly rising in her cheeks.
 He fervently hoped she would be able to keep her mouth shut just this once.
 The last thing he needed was for her to embarrass and humiliate him in front of the Minister.
 But if past experience was anything to judge by, that particular hope was bound to be a futile one.